saraelena23/bc2/README.md

 - Positioning content with CSS

 ### Bootstrap
-While we could create our web application with just HTML, CSS, and Javascript, writing all of our styles from scratch would be tedious.
+While we could create our web application with just HTML, CSS, and Javascript, writing all of our styles from scratch could be time consuming.

 Say we have an application that will be used by desktop, tablet, and mobile users alike.
 Our CSS would have to be **responsive**, changing the layout of the page depending on the user's device.
 Luckily, we have [**Bootstrap**](http://getbootstrap.com/), a responsive HTML/CSS/JS framework made by Twitter, to style our web applications.
 Bootstrap provides a [grid system](http://getbootstrap.com/css/#grid) for easy layout and [many components](http://getbootstrap.com/components/#nav) that will give the application a clean, modern, and consistent look.